Taste Oregon wines at three Willamette Valley wineries

 Bottled water, narrated tour

-Notify 24 hours or more prior to your tour start time for a full refund.
-Less than 24 hours there is no refund.
+Full refund when you cancel at least 24 hours before the tour start time.
+No refund for cancellations less than 24 hours before start.
 Full refund if the operator cancels due to weather or other unforeseen circumstances.

 Tasting fees are not included; you pay each winery directly.
 Bottled water is provided on the vehicle.